risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

     - Fix the Chorus input overflowing 32-bit arithmetic when the mixed voices exceed twice the full scale
     - Change the Osc/Filter Drift of the Osc pitch to be symmetric in cents (as the frequency ratio e^r), matching that of the Filter cutoff
     - Change the Osc, LFO, and Chorus LFO to advance the phase after outputting the current level (starting from the phase 0 after a reset or an LFO trigger)
+    - Change the Filter soft clipping of the integrator states to scale with the sampling rate, keeping the sound at 48 kHz on other sampling rates (no change at 48 kHz)
     - Tested with Arduino-Pico version 6.1.1
 - v3.1.0 (2026-09-23):
     - Add the Band Pass to the Filter Mode (Band Pass: 32-95)